 How it works

-Digital polarizer works by mimicking the features of a real polarizer.
-The technique works best with photographs with blue skies or blue ocean and some unwanted reflections on water.
+The digital polarizer works by mimicking the features of a real polarizer.
+The technique works best with photographs with blue skies or blue ocean and some unwanted reflections on the water.
 I have successfully used it to achieve richer colors even without any part of the sky showing in the photograph.
 The reason it works is very simple.
 Even though the sky may not be visible as part of the image, its reflection on most surfaces is there with a slight cast of cyan.
 So, by removing it we can clean other colors of this invisible haze.

 I will start with an image with a large area of what was supposed to be the blue ocean.
 Feel free to copy this image and practice in Photoshop.
 I photographed the swan at a cove nearby, and the water was indeed a nice shade of blue.